JacobPaerre/BSPRDAT1KU/BPRD-07-alcn-dmil-jacp/our-answers.md

 ]
 ```

-The combination of the loop and the conditionals result in a very complicated compilation with a bunch of labels.
+The combination of the loop and the conditionals result in a very complicated compilation with a bunch of labels.\
-`L3` represents the conditional of the while-loop.
+`L3` represents the conditional of the while-loop.\
-`L6` represents the body of the if-statement which the code is directed to with a different value 1 or 0 on top of the stack depending on the result of the preceding conditional.
+`L6` represents the body of the if-statement which the code is directed to with a different value 1 or 0 on top of the stack depending on the result of the preceding conditional.\
 Labels are created for every branch of the combined conditional in the if-statement despite the different cases resulting in the same destination in the code.

 ## Exercise 8.5

+Code changes in `CLex.fsl`, `CPar.fsy`, `Absyn.fs` and `Comp.fs` marked with "Exercise 8.5".\
+Example MicroC functions can be found in `ex8_5i.c` and `ex8_5ii.c`

 ## Exercise 8.6